Neetu-Kushwaha/PDF_Question_Answering_RAG_Langchain/README.md

    When running the scripts, you can specify command line arguments to customize the behavior:

    - `--filename`: Path to the PDF file to be processed.
-Default is `./data/attention.pdf`.
+Default is `attention.pdf`.
    - `--path`: Path to the directory containing the PDF file.
-Default is `/Users/nkushwaha/PycharmProjects/semi_structured/Semi_structured_RAG_Langchain/`.
+Default is `./data/`.

 ## Usage

-### PDF Processing

-Use the provided `pdf_processor.py` script to parse PDF documents and extract text and tables.

-### Element Class

-The `element.py` script contains the `Element` class, which is a Pydantic model used to represent elements extracted from PDFs.

-### Text Processing

-Basic text processing functions are provided in the `text_processing.py` script.

-### Summarization

-Summarization of text and tables can be performed using the `summarization.py` script.

-### Question Generation

-Question answering can be performed using the `generation.py` script, which generates responses based on prompts and embeddings.

-### Embedding

-Text embeddings can be generated using the `embedding.py` script.

 ### Main Script